joe-crick/UpAndRunningWithCanJS/1_ApplicationFoundations.md

 #Application Foundations <a name="app-foundations"></a>

 The first step in putting together a CanJS app is sketching out the various states of your application, as you understand them at the moment[^requirements], and any supporting elements you might need.

 [^requirements]: Requirements are always subject to change!

 We’ll be building a small application called "PlaceMyOrder".
-PlaceMyOrder is a website that lets you select from available restaurants in your area, view their menus, and purchase menu items for delivery.
+PlaceMyOrder is a website that lets you select from available restaurants in your area, view their menus, and purchase items for delivery.
 For this sample application, we’ll keep things pretty simple.
 We won’t worry about registration, authentication, or payment processing.
 We’re just going to create an application with three states:

 1. Restaurant
 2. Order Form